 7. Share the positive work that your company is doing.

 The COVID-19 pandemic has forced organizations to adapt their operations at an unprecedented speed.
 Has your company implemented new initiatives to support employee well-being?
 Have they contributed money or supplies to the fight against coronavirus?
 Has one of your colleagues gone above and beyond to offer support?
 If so, share it on LinkedIn!
 Be sure to tag your company and any relevant colleagues.

 8. Hone your skills and share what you’re learning.

 Why not use all of this time at home to develop new skills or hone existing ones?
 When you invest in yourself, you not only increase your ability to contribute, but you also demonstrate to your organization that you’re committed to your growth and continued learning.
 Some of our favorite resources for learning from home include Skillshare and Udemy.

-If you are looking for a more robust solution to propel your leadership development from home, we invite you to check out our 4-month virtual intensive Fast Track, which includes highly interactive virtual trainings, one-on-one executive coaching sessions and a community of high-performing women leaders across diverse industries that will unleash your leadership potential.
+If you are looking for a more robust solution to propel your leadership development from home, we invite you to check out Fast Track, our 4-month virtual intensive for women leaders that includes highly interactive virtual trainings, one-on-one executive coaching sessions and a community of high-performing women leaders across diverse industries that will unleash your leadership potential.
 You can learn more and join us here.

 As you put these tips into action, you’ll stand out as a leader in a time when your contributions are needed more than ever.